NSHipster/articles/2014-03-10-dictionary-services.md

 Never one to disappoint,
-the operating system's penchant for extending Unix functionality by way of strategically placed bundles and plist files is in full force here with how dictionaries.
+the operating system's penchant for extending Unix functionality by way of strategically placed bundles and plist files is in full force here with how dictionaries are distributed.

 ## macOS